ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function changes the frequency of the data in the cube by extracting the timesteps that meet the criteria.
-It is important to note that it is mainly mean to be used with instantaneous data
+It is important to note that it is mainly meant to be used with instantaneous data.

 Parameters:
     * month: Extract only timesteps from the given month or do nothing if None.
-      Default is 'None'
+      Default is `None`
     * day: Extract only timesteps from the given day of month or do nothing if None.
-Default is 'None'
+Default is `None`
     * hour: Extract only timesteps from the given hour or do nothing if None.
-      Default is 'None'
+      Default is `None`

 Examples:
     * Hourly data to daily: